 Sending a highly relevant link from one site with relatively few outbound links to another related site is a good thing; that goes without saying.
 In this case, the issue is that Google doesn't like the idea of you linking to your own sites.

-The workaround of this is to make your blog network into a private blog network, meaning you need to host your sites on different hosting accounts (else they'll all appear on the same IP address and consequently it will be obvious that these sites are owned by the same person) and pay for private domain registration (see <a href="https://www.why.uc.ni.nlm.network.
+The workaround of this is to make your blog network into a private blog network, meaning you need to host your sites on different hosting accounts (else they'll all appear on the same IP address and consequently it will be obvious that these sites are owned by the same person) and pay for private domain registration (see why WHOIS domain privacy is important).